main content, site navigation, search

 Promise more work later on

 Instead of planning future projects and future marketing and future additions to the current project, it’s better to focus on doing what you do right now.
 And do it the best you can.
-If your current task is to create the best possible web site, then you better create the best possible web site.
+If your current task is to create the best possible website, then you better create the best possible website.

 Forget recipients name

 This is obvious.
-For starters, stop copy/paste your e-mails.
+For starters, don’t copy and paste your e-mails.
+Never.

 Offer a share